revaturelabs/interviewquestions/JDBC - IS/Jdbc - IS.md

 <blockquote>

-JDBC driver is a software component having various classes and interfaces, that enables the Java application to interact with a database.To connect with individual databases, JDBC requires particular drivers for each specific database.
+Jdbc driver is a software component having various classes and interfaces, that enables the Java application to interact with a database.To connect with individual databases, It requires particular drivers for each specific database.
 These drivers are provided by the database vendor in addition to the database.

 For example:

-- MySQL Connector/J is the official JDBC driver for MySQL and we can locate the `mysql-connector-java-<version>-bin.jar` file among the installed files.
+- MySQL Connector/J is the official Jdbc driver for MySQL and we can locate the `mysql-connector-java-<version>-bin.jar` file among the installed files.
 - On windows, this file can be obtained at `C:\Program Files (x86)\MySQL\MySQL` `Connector J\mysql-connector-java-5.1.30-bin.jar`.
-- JDBC driver of Oracle 10G is `ojdbc14.jar` and it can be obtained in the installation directory of an Oracle at `…/Oracle/app/oracle/product/10.2.0/server/jdbc/lib` .
+- Jdbc driver of Oracle10G is `ojdbc14.jar` and it can be obtained in the installation directory of an Oracle at `…/Oracle/app/oracle/product/10.2.0/server/jdbc/lib` .
-- JDBC driver provides the connection to the database.
+- Jdbc driver provides the connection to the database.
 Also, it implements the protocol for sending the query and result between client and database.

 </blockquote>